-- We have a member of staff who is a trained ELSA and is trained in the delivery of SEAL groups.
-(See above)
+- We have a member of staff who is a trained ELSA.

-- Staff access Individual Development Programmes (IDP) for training in speech and language, dyslexia and behaviour.
+- Staff have access to Individual Development Programmes (IDP) for training in speech and language, dyslexia and behaviour.

 How will my child be included in activities outside the classroom including school trips?

 - All children are included in all parts of the school curriculum and we aim for all children to be included on school trips.
-We will provide the necessary support to ensure that this is successful.
+We will provide the necessary support and make reasonable adjustments to ensure that this is successful.